lwalke55/lab11-design-patterns/presidio-anonymizer/README.md

 ![Anonymizer Design](../docs/assets/anonymizer-design.png)

+### Lab 11 Questions

+if/elif branch count: 2
+Python data structure used: dict
+This code exhibits Strategy pattern design by limiting its use of selecting operators to 2 if branches. there are more classes than maybe needed but allows for the code to be easily extended with minor adjustments to classes that need an import here and there.

 ### Deploy Presidio anonymizer to Azure

 Use the following button to deploy presidio anonymizer to your Azure subscription.